 Eric joined Watsi on December 3rd, 2014.
-Eight years ago, Eric joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Eric's most recent donation traveled 8,200 miles to support Aman, a kind 5 year old boy from Ethiopia, to fund an abdominal surgery so he can live a healthy live ahead.
+Nine years ago, Eric joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Eric's most recent donation traveled 1,900 miles to support Christopher, a 12-year-old boy from Haiti, to fund heart surgery.